pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Mocha cheesecake was definitely delicious again by this point in the pregnancy!

-6. Stay away from whatever is being cooked: Get someone else to cook for you whenever possible!
-I found that smelling food being cooked made me feel worse, and made it nearly impossible to eat that meal.
+6. Stay away from whatever is being cooked.
+Get someone else to cook for you whenever possible!
+I found that smelling food being cooked was one of my nausea triggers and made it nearly impossible to eat that meal.

 child with ear muffs making toast